Spine pain is pain felt in the back or neck. Although most pain is temporary, it may reoccur.

-Apart from pain, patient may experience other symptoms such as the following:
+Apart from pain, the patient may experience other symptoms such as the following:

 When To See a Doctor

-In case, you experience any of the above listed symptoms, it is important to consult a doctor or a spine specialist as soon as possible.
+In case you experience any of the above-listed symptoms, it is essential to consult a doctor or a spine specialist as soon as possible.
 If you feel that spine pain has become a hurdle in your daily activities, reach out to a doctor.
 You may need special care and spine pain management under the guidance of an expert.

 ■Diagnosis and Tests

-Prior to suggesting a treatment, your doctor may conduct a sequence of exams or test.
+Before suggesting a treatment, your doctor may conduct a sequence of exams or tests.
 This will help your doctor to understand the exact cause of your spine pain.
-Some of the common tests conducted in this respect include the following listed below:
+Some of the standard tests conducted in this respect include the following listed below:

-The doctor will assess patient’s body and its movement.
-Simple exercises can help assess patient’s strength, flexibility, tenderness (touching parts of body), sensation and sensitivity, reflexes and motor skills.
+The doctor will assess the patient’s body and its movement.
+Simple exercises can help determine a patient’s strength, flexibility, tenderness (moving parts of the body), sensation and sensitivity, reflexes, and motor skills.

 Magnetic Resonance Imaging uses a magnetic field and radio waves for creating images.
-The test is useful for displaying details of soft-tissue structures such as nerves in and around the spine.
+The test helps display details of soft-tissue structures such as nerves in and around the spine.